 Description of LLP Crab Endorsement Fisheries

 Pursuant to implementation of the BSAI Crab Rationalization Program, in September 2005 all crab LLP licenses were revised to reflect fisheries remaining under governance of the LLP program.
-This includes: eastern Aleutian Islands (AI) red king crab, AI opilio and bairdi Tanner crab, Norton Sound red and blue king crab, and “minor species” including scarlet king crab and triangle and grooved Tanner crab.
+The LLP program was modified on April 26, 2016 to reflect changes to the species list under federal management.
+The crab endorsement fisheries are: Aleutian Islands opilio, Norton Sound red and blue king crab, and “minor species” including Bering Sea golden king crab.
 For the latest crab management information, contact the Alaska Department of Fish and Game in Dutch Harbor by email or by phone at (907) 581-1219.

 A license based on the fishing history of a vessel not named on a Federal Fisheries Permit from January 1, 1988 through October 8, 1998 may be used only on the original qualifying vessel.
 And, any transferable LLP license derived from an American Fisheries Act (AFA) vessel is transferable for use only on another AFA vessel.

 “Sideboards” are restrictions placed on vessels and/or LLP licenses to prevent “spillover” effects from potential increases in effort when management programs free up vessels from participation in other fisheries.
 These include the AFA, crab rationalization, rockfish pilot program, and Amendment 80, all of which authorize vessel cooperatives.

 In addition to the amendments already implemented, others may be recommended by the North Pacific Fishery Management Council (Council).
 For additional information on potential LLP changes under consideration, contact the Council.
 You can also find final and proposed rules and other notices on the NOAA Fisheries Alaska Regional Office regulation summary page.